VasilisGadala/ImageProcessor/README.md

 # ImageProcessor

-Currently seeing if I can upload a jar to avoid publicly posting assignment code (risks plagiarism).
+Checking w/ previous professors to see if I can upload a jar to avoid publicly posting assignment code (risks plagiarism).